SimpoLab/mailserver/README.md

 ```
 which tells the receiver to accept mail from the specified IPv4 and reject mail from any other host.

+For more information on how to add TXT records, look for a guide by your DNS provider.

 ### PTR record (optional)
 A PTR record is a reverse DNS record, i.e. a record that given an IP assigns a domain name.
 PTR records are usually assigned by requesting it to your ISP or to your server provider.